angularsen/UnitsNet/README.md

 Example:
 `Length.Parse("1 pt")` throws `AmbiguousUnitParseException` with message `Cannot parse "pt" since it could be either of these: DtpPoint, PrinterPoint`.

-### <a name="dynamic-parsing"></a>Dynamically Parse Quantities and Convert Units
+### <a name="dynamic-parsing"></a>Dynamically Parse Quantities and Convert to Units
 Sometimes you need to work with quantities and units at runtime, such as parsing user input.

 There are a handful of classes to help with this:

-- [Quantity](UnitsNet/CustomCode/Quantity.cs) for parsing and constructing quantities as well as looking up units, names and quantity information dynamically.
+- [Quantity](UnitsNet/CustomCode/Quantity.cs) for parsing and constructing quantities as well as looking up units, names and quantity information dynamically
 - [UnitConverter](UnitsNet/UnitConverter.cs) for converting values to a different unit, with only strings or enum values
 - [UnitParser](UnitsNet/CustomCode/UnitParser.cs) for parsing unit abbreviation strings, such as `"cm"` to `LengthUnit.Centimeter`